joshkamau/pgmigrate/README.md

   up [n]             Run unapplied migrations, ALL by default, or 'n' specified. down [n]           Undoes migrations applied to the database.
-ONE by default or 'n' specified. status             Prints the changelog from the database if the changelog table exists `
+ONE by default or 'n' specified. status             Prints the changelog from the database if the changelog table exists ` function <description> creates a new function file. run-functions     Drops and 'create or replace' all the functions.
+This allows you to manage functions using git.
 ```